The power of paid ads is unbelievable if you use them right.

-I talked to Drake’s blogger on my podcast as well.
-Targeted that post to Drake fans, PartyNextDoor fans, The Weeknd fans, music blog fans, and it took off.
+We talked to Drake’s blogger on a past podcast as well.
+We targeted that post to Drake fans, The Weeknd fans, music blog fans, and it took off.

-In those posts, I was primarily looking for engagement on my posts.
-I was not looking necessarily for website traffic or purchases on anything.
+In those posts, we were primarily looking for engagement on the posts.
+We were not looking necessarily for website traffic or purchases on anything.
 In those cases, you might want to think about things like purchase behavior, household income, and net worth as well (depending on your price point).
 The point is – if you want a more specific type of result, you’ll want to get more creative/narrow with your targeting so that you’re only showing impressions to those people most likely to buy.

 It takes a lot more for somebody to buy a $50 eBook than it does for somebody to like, comment, or share a post.
 So have a decent grasp on your audience and really think through what you want to happen.
 Then work backwards from that.

 Creative is the X-factor in terms of paid advertising.
 If you just basically throw anything up and hope it works, chances are it won’t.
 Make sure the images, videos, and things you write will actually resonate with people.
 Test colors.
 Test captions.
 Test video lengths.
 Test everything you can, and do it very methodically so that you learn from it.